Davidcharlie381/alx-low_level_programming/README.md

 This is a repo which contains all the project tasks at ALX.
 It was programmed using the C language.
 On a few tasks, I had help from other students in my cohort.

+In each directory, using the README, I'll explain what every task does.

 As I advance with the projects, I'll make updates and commit to this README, and the respective ones.

 - 0x00.
 C - Hello, World